U.S. flag

 Description

-Conducted periodically, the survey provides information on individual characteristics of jail inmates, current offenses and detention status, characteristics of victims, criminal histories, family background, gun possession and use, prior drug and alcohol use and treatment, medical and mental health history and treatment, vocational programs and other services provided while in jails, as well as other personal characteristics.
+Conducted periodically, the Survey of Inmates in Local Jails (SILJ) provides information on individual characteristics of jail inmates, current offenses and detention status, characteristics of victims, criminal histories, family background, gun possession and use, prior drug and alcohol use and treatment, medical and mental health history and treatment, vocational programs and other services provided while in jail, as well as other personal characteristics.
 Data are collected through personal interviews with a nationally representative sample of inmates in local jails.
 The survey utilized a two-stage sample design in which jails were selected in the first stage and inmates within local jails were selected in the second stage.
+Comprehensive national data on jail inmates are vital to understanding changing correctional populations, the financial and societal costs of incarceration, and alternative sanctions.
+The SILJ is the only national source for these data and was last administered in 2002.